June Almeida: St Thomas's Hospital Medical School

 According to Tyrrell, prior to her innovative work, it was generally accepted that viruses had to be concentrated and purified to detect them with the electron microscope.
 When she told Tyrrell that she could "find virus particles" in the organ cultures that they had collected, with her "new, improved techniques", he was skeptical.

 Tyrrell's team sent samples to Almeida in London.
 These included a sample prepared with the B814 virus, along with samples infected with influenza and herpes, which were well known.
 When she examined the samples through her microscope grids, "she recognized all the known viruses, and her pictures revealed their structure beautifully.
 But more importantly, she also saw virus particles in the B814 sample." she told Tyrrell that the B814 specimens had reminded her of particles she had previously studied in a "disease called infectious bronchitis of chickens" and in another disease—"mouse hepatitis liver inflammation."
 Almeida's papers on these had been rejected because the referees considered her electron micrographs to be "bad pictures" of known influenza virus particles.
 Almeida told him she now knew that these "three viruses were something quite new."

 According to Tyrrell, once Almeida had identified the previously unrecognised group of viruses, they met in Waterson's office, to decide on its name.
 The viruses appeared to be surrounded by a "halo", which in Latin is "corona", and the name "coronavirus" was born.

 In 1966, she and Tyrrell wrote that "The particles are pleomorphic, in the size range 800 to 1200 Å, and are surrounded by a distinct 200 Å long fringe.
 They are indistinguishable from the particles of avian infectious bronchitis, the only virus previously known to have this morphology."

 Royal Postgraduate Medical School of London (RPGMS)

-Three years later, in 1967, when Waterson took a position at the Royal Postgraduate Medical School (RPGMS), Almeida also moved to begin work there.

 In 1968, Almeida published an article in Journal of General Virology, on "avian infectious bronchitis virus".

 In 1971, using her immune electronmicroscopy technique, Almeida made the landmark discovery that the hepatitis B virus had "two immunologically distinct components"—an "outer coat and a small inner component".